-Much of the research conducted within the Group is interdisciplinary in nature, reflecting a combination of concepts, methods and principles that often span several areas of mechanics, mathematics, computer science, materials science, biology and numerous other scientific disciplines.
-Our approach often combines experimental or clinical studies with theoretical modeling and numerical simulation to create tools that both explain phenomena and predict behavior and that may be used to advance concepts and designs in industry.
+Much of the research conducted within the Group is interdisciplinary in nature, reflecting a combination of concepts, methods, and principles that often span several areas of mechanics, mathematics, computer science, materials science, and biology.
+Our approach often combines experimental studies with theoretical modeling and numerical simulations to create tools that both explain phenomena and predict behavior, and that are and may be used in advancing new concepts and designs.

 For more information, please visit our web page.